AlturosDestinations/Alturos.ImageAnnotation/README.md

 * Create a folder named "minio" in the same directory as your exe and cmd files.

 ### The setup is now complete.
 Everytime you want to use the local database with the project, you start it as follows:

+You can either run `run_local_environment.ps1` using the Windows PowerShell, or do the following:

 * Launch your previously created `minio.cmd` file.